shirtsgroup/glycoinsulin_analysis/useful_files/README.md

-# Protocol for preparing input files for MD simulations
+# Useful files for preparing input files of MD simulations
+Here we store useful files for preparing input files for MD simulations of the insulin glycoforms.
 Below we summarize the protocol we used to prepare the input files for the MD simulations of insulin wildtypes and glycoforms.
 Note that typically the first two steps are finished locally, while the remaining steps are carried out on an HPC after file transferring.
 - **Step 1**: Parameterize the structure of the insulin wildtype of interest or the wildtype which the glycoform of interest is based on using H++.
 - **Step 2**: Convert the file formats
   - *For insulin wildtype simulations*: